Healthy, Low-Carb Cauliflower Mac and Cheese Recipe: Perfect for grain-free or low-carb/Keto diets and busy working moms!

-- Alternate method for those who plan ahead well: Use frozen cauliflower OR just cut and freeze at least one day before the meal.
+- An alternate method for those who plan ahead: Use frozen cauliflower.
 Thaw on the counter for at least an hour, preferably 2-3 hours, or overnight in the refrigerator.

 - Tip the cauliflower into a tea towel or cheesecloth and twist the top to squeeze the excess water out of the vegetables.
 Don’t be afraid to just squish down with all your might; breaking up the cauliflower is no big deal.
-It won’t turn into a puree or anything. 😉 If no water comes out at all, you could either steam the cauliflower a few more minutes or just keep moving and understand that you’ll have a little water at the bottom of your cauli-mac.
-(I pressed the water out right in the zippered bag when using the freezer method.)
+It won’t turn into a puree or anything. 😉 I pressed the water out right in the zippered bag when using the freezer method.

 - Stir in the squeezed cauliflower and shredded cheese.
 Optionally put some of the cheese right on top.

 - Bake for 25-30 minutes in a preheated 350F oven.
 (Frozen version might need 40 minutes.)
 Optionally broil a few minutes to brown the top cheese.

 Servings: A half batch in an 8×8 dish is a perfect side dish for four people, while a 2-cauliflower batch is just right as a main dish.
 Make it a meal with sliced sausages on top or mix a pound of cooked ground beef into the casserole.

 Frozen or Steamed?
 The steamed version will be as soft or softer as you allow the steamed veggies to get.
 In 15 minutes, they are very soft.
 The frozen vegetables remain a bit more “al dente” after baking, not crunchy but reminiscent of a crunch.
 I liked both, but as leftovers, I preferred the steamed/softer version.